-A common question I get during my Agile training courses is what is the difference between Agile Adoption and Agile Transformation.
+A common question that participants ask me during my Agile training courses is what is the difference between Agile Transformation and Adoption.
 It’s a great question.
-I see five key differences worth talking about.
+I see five key differences between the two worth talking about.

 Agile Adoption Defined

 The generally accepted definition of Agile Adoption is “a change in process to one that is consistent with the Agile Values and Principles”.

 The focus during Agile Adoption is on process change.
 You can view Agile Adoption as moving from one process, such as waterfall or SDLC, to an Agile process or framework.
 This might also be called an Agile transition.

 The most common change in process is to implement the Scrum Framework (see below).
 It could also mean implementing Kanban, Lean Software Development, eXtreme Programming (XP) or one of the other agile methods.

 Most organizations first experience Agile in this way.
 When an organization runs an “agile pilot” they are generally referring to Agile Adoption.